Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Discussion

 \citetalias{Black+22} quantified optimal component count using the Bayesian Information Criterion (BIC).
 BIC measures relative information loss of different models (run on the same data); it increases with the number of model parameters and decreases with increased maximum model likelihood.
 BIC thus increases with model complexity and decreases with improved fit, so models with lower BIC better minimize information loss.
 Log relative likelihoods $\ln \mathcal{L} = ({\rm BIC}_a - {\rm BIC}_b) / 2$ of model $b$ minimizing information loss as compared to model $a$ tend to have values in the hundreds, leading to probabilities of model superiority tending strongly towards zero and one (i.e. $\epsilon$ and $1-\epsilon$, with $\epsilon \lesssim 10^{-20}$).
 However, bootstrap uncertainties on BIC values tend to overshadow differences in BIC between models, such that comparison of \emph{significance} of a non-zero difference in BIC tends to be more useful than the probability itself.
 In the spirit of BIC---minimizing both model complexity as well as information loss---we only prefer a more complicated model if it \emph{significantly} diminishes information loss (i.e. if the log relative likelihood $\ln \mathcal{L}$ significantly differs from null or equivalently if BIC values differ significantly).

 For neither $griz$ nor $ugriz + JHK_{\rm s}$ photometries do we find significant differences in BIC for any of our mass-binned dragons on moving from a two component model ($K=2$) to more components ($K \geq 3$).
 Differences in BIC were typically\footnote{ The strongest preference for a $K=3$ model came from the highest mass bin, using the extended photometry, around $z=.75$, but this preference was only $\sim 2\sigma$ significant.
 Other redshifts were consistent with null preference. } $<1\sigma$ from zero, never crossing $3 \sigma$ significance for any sample.
 This lack of significance implies that the simpler, two-component model should be preferred.
-While these results hold for our mass resolution of $\Delta \mu_\star = 1$ and our redshift resolution of $\Delta z = .05$, a $K=2$ GMM run using wider $\mu_\star$ or $z$ bins may fail to model the populations well (as is discussed in Appendix~\ref{sec:permissible_width}).
-In such circumstances, a third component may be significantly favored for inclusion (as in \S\ref{sec:bACC}, where $\Delta \mu_\star \gtrsim 2$).
+While these results hold for our mass resolution of 1~dex and our redshift resolution of $\Delta z = .05$, a $K=2$ GMM run using wider mass or $z$ bins may fail to model the populations well (as is discussed in Appendix~\ref{sec:permissible_width}).
+In such circumstances, a third component may be significantly favored for inclusion (as in \S\ref{sec:bACC}, where we cover over two decades of mass).